RicardoSolance/wheather-app/README.md

 # Flow My weather

-It is a simple application to know the weather in the city where we are or in a particular.city.
+It is a simple application to know the weather of city where we are or of a particular city.
 Apart from that, it shows you random images of the city you have searched for.